-Intelligent Access Key (If Equipped)
+Intelligent Access Key

-Your vehicle may be equipped with two intelligent access keys which operate the power locks and the remote start system.
+Your vehicle is equipped with two intelligent access keys which operate the power locks and the remote start system.
 The key must be in the vehicle to activate the push button start system.

 The intelligent access key also contains a removable mechanical key blade that can be used to unlock the driver door.
-Slide the release on the back of the transmitter to release the key blade, then pull the blade out.
+Slide the release on the back of the transmitter to release the mechanical key blade, then pull the blade out.